-The requirements of the legislation are in detail stated in the relevant building and operating licenses.
+The requirements of the legislation are stated in detail in the relevant building and operating licenses.
 Constructional and technical norms and standards designed to afford protection against radiation from spent fuel or radioactive waste are specified also on an individual basis in the different licenses.